-Climate change when combined with movement of the earth's crust mean the sea level is rising at the current rate of about 2.5mm a year in the Severn Estuary.
+Climate change, when combined with movement of the earth's crust, means that sea level is currently rising at a rate of about 2.5mm a year in the Severn Estuary.
 This is predicted to increase through this century.

-We have used information from the United Kingdom Climate Projections 2009 (UKCP09), the latest climate change projections for the UK, to give an indication of what the future may look like.
+We have used information from the United Kingdom Climate Projections 2009 (UKCP09), the latest climate change projections for the UK, to give an indication of what may happen in the future.
 We are advised by government to plan for the change projected by the UKCP09 medium emissions scenario.